This is a list of the 5 Best gaming laptops under 70000 in India for 2021. These gaming laptops are best selling models in e-commerce sites in India.

 Acer Nitro 5: Performance

-The Acer Nitro 5 comes with the Core i5-9300H that increases the clock speed by 100MHz, which can simultaneously process up to 8 threads.
-Their Intel UHD Graphics 630 is more-efficient for tasks like video-streaming, web-browsing, power consumption, and lengthens the battery life.
+The Acer Nitro 5 comes with the Core i5-9300H that increases the clock speed by 100MHz, simultaneously processing up to 8 threads.
+Their Intel UHD Graphics 630 is more efficient for video-streaming, web-browsing, power consumption and lengthens the battery life.
 The clock behavior of the Core i5-9300H reaches the maximum potential in the single-core benchmark that averages up to 4.1GHz.

 The Acer can withstand 25 web pages with five different YoutTube videos playing simultaneously.
 But the Acer Nitro 5 laptop’s multi-core disappoints by dropping from 4.0 GHz to 3.3 GHz, a consistent level.
 The Nitro 5 cannot distinguish itself from its Core i5- 8300H – powered competitors.
 The Nitro 5 also scores approximately 5% higher in CB R15 Multi 64Bit than the G5 15 5587 benchmarks.